Exposure to Agent Orange and Other Herbicides

 There is one legal theory VA likes to avoid when your Agent Orange condition is not on the ‘list’ of presumed service-connected diseases.
 Often, VA will deny you solely on the presumptive theory and neglect to consider a direct theory.
 This means that although your disease may not be on the list, the unique facts of your case might indicate that your disability was due to herbicide exposure.

 If you see value in having your own attorney represent you against the government, then we invite you to call us.
 We can help you by handling your case at this very complex stage.
-If you’re tired of going it alone and want an attorney who has represented more than 500 appeals in front of the CAVC, then you should contact my offices today.
+If you’re tired of going it alone and want attorneys who have represented over 1,000 appeals in front of the CAVC, then you should contact our offices today.